 Some discharges have valves associated with them.
+The

-The Black water, or Raw sewage system from the head is one such system.
-Located near the macerator pump (Fig. 10.5) (discussed later in this section), is the Overboard Discharge Valve.
-This is a ball type valve in which the chopped solid waste from the holding tanks is disposed of after passing through the macerator.
+Black water, or Raw sewage system from the head is one such system.
+Located below the Black water tank (page 10.9), is the Overboard Discharge Valve.
+This is a ball type valve from which the solid waste from the holding tanks is disposed of when at sea.